WorldWideTelescope/pywwt/README.md

 layers in the WWT client directly from memory or by loading from a file.
 It also provides a set of tools to facilitate importing data into WWT.

+New in version 0.2.0:

+- Compatibility with Python 2.7 and 3.4
+- All commands now return case-sensitive results
+- Fixed a bug where the color parameter was not being passed correctly when creating a new layer
+- Attempting to use the `WWTClient.load` method when controlling WWT over a network now raises an error.

+Outstanding Issues in version 0.2.0:

+- The `ui_settings` method does not change anything in the WWT client, apparently due to a bug on the WWT side.

 Installation
 ------------